AmazingApps/Amazing-Windows-Apps/README.md

 2. Apps that are useful only in limited areas, such as NPR One and IME.
 3. Apps that are incompatible with 64-bit OS.

-Apps that can be categorized in multiple ways are categorized by what they are indended for.
+Apps that can be categorized in multiple ways are categorized by what they are indended for; A note will be provided for compatibility issues of some very individual apps.

 There is a blacklist at the end of the book containing apps that violate users' rights, security and privacy severely.
 These apps are to be avoided.